Many students ask us, “Can You Get A High School Diploma After Getting A GED?”

 Online GED Classes

-Earning a high school diploma requires basically you’ll have to put in more work and time, but it might pay off.
+Earning a high school diploma basically requires that you’ll have to put in more work and time, but it might pay off.

 It’s not that a GED is bad.
 On the contrary!
 Holding a GED shows that you command knowledge and skills at the level of graduating high school seniors, and technically and legally, the GED is equivalent to a common HS degree.